-26 What actions may franchisees take if a franchisor engages in fraudulent or deceptive practices in connection with the offer and sale of franchises?
-How does this protection differ from the protection provided under franchise sales disclosure laws?
+What actions may franchisees take if a franchisor engages in fraudulent or deceptive practices in connection with the offer and sale of franchises?

 Depending on the specific fraudulent conduct of the franchisor, the franchisee may request the nullity of the franchise agreement, the payment of damages and losses and, in some particular cases, criminal prosecution for fraud.